-The Strategy and Transformation Division's mandate is to enable major change projects in the organization; and provide cross-departmental support in the areas of Communication and Public Engagement, Indigenous Initiatives, Information Technology, Customer Service, Organizational Performance and Strategic Project Implementation.
+The Strategy and Transformation Division's mandate is to guide, challenge and enable major change initiatives in the organization to achieve the City's Strategic goals and objectives; while providing cross-departmental support in the areas of Communication and Public Engagement, Indigenous Initiatives, Information Technology, Customer Service, Organizational Performance and Strategic Project Implementation.

-Strategy and Transformation is comprised of four departments: Communications and Public Engagement, Indigenous Initiatives, Information Technology, and Organizational Strategy Execution.
+Strategy and Transformation is comprised of five departments: Communications and Public Engagement, Indigenous Initiatives, Information Technology, Organizational Strategy Execution and Reconciliation, Equity, Diversity and Inclusion.